gluser1357/eclipseissues/readme.txt

-Demonstrating problems with mixing dependencies of different scopes (compile and test), tested in Eclipse IDE (2023-09).
+Demonstrating JPMS FindException when running programs in Eclipse IDE (2023-09).
+- in core, tester is added as dependency with <scope>test</scope>, but nevertheless, boot layer initialization tries to look it up when running a class from /src/main/java.

-For simplicity real class names are shortened to A..D in the following overview:
+For simplicity real class names are shortened to A..C in the following overview:

 =====================================================================
 util:
 src/main/java/util/A
 -> util.jar

-tester:
+tester, depends on util
 src/main/java/tester/Tester (code depends on A)
 -> tester.jar

-core:
-src/main/java/core/B (code depends on A) src/test/java/core/C (code depends on A, Tester and B) -> core.jar
+core, depends on util, and tester (test scope): src/main/java/core/B (code depends on A) src/test/java/core/C (code depends on A, Tester and B) -> core.jar

-project:
-src/main/java/project/D (code depends on A and B) src/test/java/project/E (code depends on A, Tester, B and D) -> project.jar
 =====================================================================

 It does not matter if util and/or tester are opened or closed (after mvn install).